 Read on to learn about what your ideal models are.

-Body Measurements & BMI Values Among High Fashion Female Models
+Required Body Measurements & BMI Values Among High Fashion Runway Models

 High fashion models have some specific aesthetic traits: tall, ultra-thin, and often with a very low Body Mass Index (BMI).